 - Sustainable Materials: Two of the Desert Living Center buildings, which total more than 41,000 square feet, make the Preserve the largest commercial straw bale construction project in the United States.
 The Preserve used many locally-sourced materials during construction of the project, including caliche exhumed onsite and rammed earth used to cover concrete stem walls.

 - Operations: A bio-filtration wetland area recycles water from the Springs Preserve facility to irrigate plants and flush toilets.
 More than 2,200 photovoltaic arrays provide covered parking and generate power for the site.
 Evaporative cooling towers naturally funnel cool air into the Desert Living Center.

 NV Energy Sustainability Gallery

-At the NV Energy Foundation Sustainability Gallery, visitors can learn about living a more eco-friendly lifestyle through a bevy of interactive exhibits, children's play areas and even an entire house full of sustainable appliances, fixtures and décor.
-Explore a simulated Las Vegas neighborhood, making your way through areas focused on recycling, composting, alternative energy, sustainable construction and water conservation.
-Along the way, "Smart Shopper" kiosks help you learn more about making informed choices for a greener home and planet.
+At the NV Energy Foundation Sustainability Gallery, visitors can learn about living a more eco-friendly lifestyle through a bevy of activities and programming focused on recycling, composting, alternative energy, sustainable construction and water conservation.

 DesertSol is a 754-square foot solar-powered home that was created and built by the UNLV Solar Decathlon Team, as part of the U.S. Department of Energy Solar Decathlon 2013.
 It is an ultra-efficient model home that showcases innovations in sustainable home design including technology, energy and material choices, and uses solar energy as its only fuel source.